 4.4 For Website or App Development (Project Basis Engagement) A 50% deposit invoice will be raised unless otherwise agreed, payable upon commencement.
 Advantage will invoice on a project milestone cadence, in advance.
-Generally, this would be prior to build and launch milestones after the initial deposit, which covers planning & design.
-25% will be payable upon build & development, and 25% payable upon completion in order to launch.
+Generally this would be prior to build and launch milestones after the initial deposit, which covers planning & design.
+25% will be payable upon design or development site provision, and 25% payable upon completion.

-4.5 For Graphic Design and all other project basis engagements, 50% deposit is required to commence the job and the remaining 50% (or any outstanding costs) will be invoiced and are to be paid by client prior to design handover.
+4.5 For Graphic Design and all other project basis engagements, 50% deposit is required to commence the job, with 50% (or any outstanding costs) will be invoiced and are to be paid by client prior to design handover.
 Any premium printing mediums, finishes or cutting may incur additional printing AND design costs.

 4.8 If the Client defaults in payment by the due date of any amount payable to ADV, then all money which would become payable by the Client to ADV at a later date on any account, becomes immediately due and payable without the requirement of notice to the Client, and ADV may, without prejudice to any of its other accrued or contingent rights:

 (a) charge the Client for, and the Client must indemnify ADV from, all costs and expenses (including without limitation all legal costs and expenses) incurred by it resulting from the default or in taking action to enforce compliance with the Agreement;